 Overall, for the period 2014-2019, Portugal obtained a budget funding rate of 0,2%, with Germany and France obtaining more than 55% of the value of contracts and Spain approximately 6%.

-Figura 5: Budget secured by each country in the Copernicus programme Fonte: EC on March 2020 at the Copernicus Committee
+Figure 4: Budget secured by each country in the Copernicus programme

 When considering Portugal's budget funding only in the space component, the rate is 0,1% (approximately 3M€).